-GACTE is governed by a 24 person executive board comprised from elected representatives of each program area for CTAE.
+GACTE is governed by a 24 person board of directors comprised from elected representatives of each program area for CTAE.
 The Executive Committee leads the board and is made up of the President, President-Elect, Past-President, Secretary, and Treasurer.

 Our annual Summer Leadership Conference is our biggest event.
-The conference is open to the general public and all members and is held at the Renaissance Waverly Hotel at the Cobb Galleria Centre in Atlanta.
+The conference is open to all members and is held at the Classic Center in Athens.

 At our annual conference, we recognize teachers for outstanding individual performance as well as outstanding program performance.
 The process of being an awards recipient begins with open nominations.
 Then once nominees are received and their criteria is verified, their names are then forwarded to the awards committee for their division.
 Each division committee reviews all nominations and selects one for each category.
 These selections are then forwarded to the state awards committee who makes the final decisions on award recipients.
 The annual awards categories are as follows: